Virginia Labor Laws Guide

 Holiday leave

-If an employer offers a holiday leave in their company policy, the exact terms must be stated in the contract of employment.
+If a private employer offers holiday leave as part of its company policy, the exact terms must be stated in the contract of employment.

 Voting leave